Black Girl Magic

 Black Girl Magic is an entertainment, broadcast, and apparel brand, with a TV show and podcast of the same name, created in 2014 by Beverly Bond.
-Bond is an author, celebrity DJ, model and founder of the women's empowerment organization and acclaimed award show Black Girls Rock!®, established in 2006, which celebrates the power, beauty, and brilliance of black women.
+Bond is an author, celebrity DJ, model and founder of the women's empowerment organization and award show Black Girls Rock!, established in 2006.
 In 2014, Bond founded and trademarked Black Girl Magic for an apparel line and talk show she developed under BondVision Media, Inc., Bond's production company.
 Since 2015, Bond featured Black Girl Magic talks at the annual BLACK GIRLS LEAD Summit for teen girls in New York City.
 In 2018, Bond launched the Black Girl MagicPodcast to elevate the lived experiences of Black women.
 In 2019 Bond featured Black Girl Magic panels and talks at the inaugural BGR!FEST held at the Kennedy Center in Washington, DC.

 History

 Origin

 In 2014, Bond registered Black Girl Magic as an extension of the BLACK GIRLS ROCK! brand, an apparel line sold in the BLACK GIRLS ROCK! store, and a TV Show Bond developed under her production company BondVision Media.
-Bond secured social media handles on Facebook and Twitter for Black Girl Magic® by August 2014.
+Bond secured social media handles on Facebook and Twitter for Black Girl Magic by August 2014.
 In 2016 Bond executive produced the pilot for the Black Girl Magic TV Show directed by Matthew Cherry, hosted Tatyana Ali and Janell Snowden, and with guest appearances by Jay Ellis, Nzingha Stewart, Lalah Hathaway and MC Lyte.
 In 2018, Bond created the Black Girl Magic Hour Podcast to continue elevating conversations by and for Black women.
 Black Girl Magic Hour includes a weekly panel of Black women thought leaders across sectors including Michaela Angela Davis, Kierna Mayo, Raqiyah Mays, Janell Snowden, Beverly Bond and other special guests.

 Bond credits friend, feminist author, scholar, and former Black Girls Rock!
-Board Member, Joan_Morgan_%28American_author%29, with using the phrase "Black Girl Magic" and subconsciously planting the term in her head as early as 2000.
+Board Member, Joan Morgan, with using the phrase "Black Girl Magic" and subconsciously planting the term in her head as early as 2000.
 In 1999 Morgan published, "When Chickenheads Come Home to Roost" where she writes, “I wrote.
 Spent lots of time near the water.
 Heard Oshun's laughter twinkling like bells, urging me to recapture the feminine and discover the fierceness of a black girl’s magic.”